classicsijo/airbnb_webscraper/README.md

 # Airbnb Webscraper (Project name: Doorbll)
 A Python script to web scrape Airbnb property listing data for a specific location using Airbnb's mapping APIs.
 It can be used to collect data on Airbnb listings in a given area for further analysis or research purposes.
+Tested working as of September 2023.

 ## Prerequisites
 Written for Windows, the 'os' module is only required for saving files to HDD and can be easily adapted for Linux.
 Uses the following dependencies: